iThieler/uscp/README.md

   - smartmontools
   - mailutils
 - Configuration of a server role
-  - Docker Host with NGINX Proxy Manager
+  - Docker Host with Proxy (NGINX Proxy MAnager and traefik)
-  - E-Mailserver
+  - E-Mailserver (Mailcow docerized)
-  - E-Mailarchive
+  - E-Mailarchive (Mailpiler)
-  - TP-Link Omada Software Controller
+  - TP-Link SDN (Omada Software Controller)
   - Web server (NGINX) with certbot for Let's Encrypt

 Run the following in the Shell after a fresh setup. ⚠️ **DEBIAN 11 (BULLSEYE) ONLY**